cgarbin/seed-jupyter-python-pandas/README.md

 # A Jupyter Python seed notebook for data processing

-See section below << link >> if you are not familiar with Jupyter notebooks.
+See [section below](#quick-get-started-with-jupyter-notebooks) if you are not familiar with Jupyter notebooks.

-This is a seed for (Jupyter)[http://jupyter.org/] notebooks that read, manipulate and visualize data.
+This is a seed for [Jupyter](http://jupyter.org/) notebooks that read, manipulate and visualize data.

 It covers: